-- If you confronted an increase in street robbery in a neighborhood what would your first step be? - What information would you need to better understand the problem? - How would you go about determining if there were high rate offenders? - What partners could help you get that information?
+- If you confronted an increase in street robbery in a neighborhood what would your first step be? - What information would you need to better understand the problem? - How would you go about determining if there were high rate offenders? - What partners could help you get that information? - What resources could you marshal to address the problem?

-Who is targeted?
+Who is Targeted?